Exact Conservation Laws of the Lorenz Attractor: Classification and Deterministic Prediction of Lobe-Switching Events: Numerical Verification and Statistical Characterization

+\emph{Asymmetry structure.} Both classes display pronounced negative skewness in the chaotic regime, with Class~III exhibiting even stronger asymmetry ($S_{\mathrm{III}} \approx -2.73$) than Class~I ($S_{\mathrm{I}} \approx -1.66$).
+This indicates that extreme negative excursions dominate the fluctuation statistics for both classes, but the effect is amplified in Class~III due to the rapid sign changes of the $xy$ term during separatrix crossings.
+The enhanced negative skewness of Class~III reflects the geometric asymmetry of lobe-switching events: trajectories accelerate sharply as they approach the separatrix from one direction.

-\emph{Interpretation.} The elevated kurtosis correlates with lobe-switching events.
+\emph{Interpretation.} The elevated kurtosis of Class~III correlates with lobe-switching events.
 At separatrix crossings, $P_{\mathrm{III}}$ varies rapidly due to its $xy$-terms, forcing rapid adjustments in the Class~III evolution function.
-Class~I quantities lack this geometric sensitivity.
+Class~I quantities lack this geometric sensitivity due to the smoothing effect of the $z^2$ term in $P_5 = y^2/2 + \beta z^2/2 - xy\rho$.

-These dynamical signatures establish that the regularization class structure reflects genuine differences arising from polynomial structure, not algebraic convention.

-\emph{Pre-chaotic versus chaotic kurtosis.} A noteworthy feature of Table~\ref{tab:statistics} is that the pre-chaotic regime ($\rho = 23$) exhibits substantially higher kurtosis ($\kappa \approx 37$) than the fully chaotic regime ($\kappa_{\mathrm{III}} \approx 15$).
-This counterintuitive result reflects a fundamental difference in the statistical structure of the two dynamical regimes.
-At $\rho = 23$, the system operates near the subcritical Hopf bifurcation where trajectories exhibit complex transient dynamics: long intervals of quiescence near local attractors or unstable periodic orbits are punctuated by abrupt escapes.
+\emph{Pre-chaotic versus chaotic kurtosis.} A noteworthy feature is that the pre-chaotic regime ($\rho = 23$) exhibits substantially higher kurtosis ($\kappa \approx 28.2$) than the chaotic regime ($\kappa_{\mathrm{I}} \approx 8.2$).
+This counterintuitive result reflects a fundamental difference in statistical structure.
+At $\rho = 23$, the system operates near the subcritical Hopf bifurcation where trajectories exhibit complex transient dynamics: long intervals of quiescence near local attractors are punctuated by abrupt escapes.
 These rare but intense bursts generate distributions with pronounced heavy tails, yielding elevated kurtosis.
-In contrast, the fully developed chaos at $\rho = 28$ produces more ergodic and mixing dynamics, with fluctuations distributed more uniformly across time.
-The increased frequency of moderate-amplitude events dilutes the statistical prominence of extreme excursions, thereby reducing kurtosis.
-Additionally, Class~I and Class~III distributions are statistically indistinguishable at $\rho = 23$ ($\kappa \approx 37$ for both), while they diverge significantly at $\rho = 28$ ($\kappa_{\mathrm{I}} = 7.9$ vs.\ $\kappa_{\mathrm{III}} = 15.1$).
-This divergence confirms that the class-dependent dynamical signatures emerge specifically from the interaction between polynomial structure and chaotic dynamics; they are not artifacts of the invariant construction itself.
+In contrast, fully developed chaos at $\rho = 28$ produces more ergodic and mixing dynamics, with fluctuations distributed more uniformly across time.